 Choosing adoption and working with the adoption professionals at Lifetime means we will keep you informed at every step with info about the birth family.

-Wondering what it’s like to adopt domestically with Lifetime Adoption?
-Tune into our Adoption Story Webinars and hear from adoptive families who successfully adopted in the U.S.
+Wondering what it’s like to adopt with Lifetime Adoption?
+Tune into our Adoption Story Webinars and hear from adoptive families who successfully adopted in the U.S., or visit our Success Stories page.

-We can assist you and find answers to lots of common questions regarding adoption wait times, home studies, adoption laws, and so much more.
+We can assist you and find answers to many common questions about adoption wait times, home studies, adoption laws, and more.
 We look forward to speaking with you.
+If you are interested in learning more about our domestic adoption program, please call or text Lifetime Adoption at 727-493-0933.

 Editor’s Note: This article was originally published on October 16, 2017, and has since been updated.